hyuntaepark-gh/olist-sql-analytics/README.md

-# 📦 Olist SQL Analytics – End-to-End Business Analysis
+# 📦 Olist SQL Analytics
 This project analyzes the **Brazilian Olist e-commerce dataset** using **PostgreSQL** to answer real-world business questions related to **revenue, customer behavior, delivery performance, and customer satisfaction**.